 The property has flat areas for easy tent setup, and also gently sloping and wooded areas for exploring.
 All supplies (including water) must be packed in, and all waste packed out.
 I stashed a collapsible picnic table behind the big rock and you're welcome to use that, please just fold it and stash it again.
-There is a fire ring, please just check if the county is in a burn ban.
+There is a fire ring, please just check if there is in a burn ban in place.
 There are no structures at all on the property.
-PLEASE NOTE: Per Hipcamp and local zoning, you must have a vehicle with a toilet in it.
+Per Hipcamp and local zoning, you must have a vehicle with a toilet in it.

 If you see some expensively outfitted motorcyclists cruise by, they're from the Rawhyde Training Camp up the road so give them a wave!

 - Check out: Before 12PM

 - Cancellation policy: Super Flexible

 - On arrival: Go straight to camp